prashantig25/Perceptual_unc_aug_task_pupil/README.md

 To reproduce our behavioral results, these are the required steps:
 1. To get descriptive data about participants' choices and learning, run `descriptive_behv.m`
-2. Next to reproduce all our model-based analyses of participants' learning behavior, run LR_analysis_pupil.m.
+2. Next to reproduce all our model-based analyses of participants' learning behavior, run `LR_analysis_pupil.m`.

 To reproduce our pupillometry results, please follow these steps.

-1. To preprocess the raw pupil signal, run preprocessing_script.m (Please note, this step is optional.
+1. To preprocess the raw pupil signal, run `preprocessing_script.m` (Please note, this step is OPTIONAL.
 Since preprocessing can be time-consuming (around 2-3 hours to preprocess all files), you can skip it and still replicate all our results).
-2. To reproduce our descriptive pupil results (Figure 3), run get_pupilsignal.m, gazeposition.m, get_pupilPEbins.m, and fullTrial.m.
+2. To reproduce our descriptive pupil results (Figure 3), run `get_pupilsignal.m`, `gazeposition.m`, `get_pupilPEbins.m`, and `fullTrial.m`.
-3. To reproduce our modeling results (Figure 4), run pupil_regressionNew.m and posteriorcurves_pecondiff.m.
+3. To reproduce our modeling results (Figure 4), run `pupil_regressionNew.m` and `posteriorcurves_pecondiff.m`.
-4. To reproduce our analysis of arousal and learning residuals (Figure 5), run residualUP_analysis.m and arousal_variabilityInteractions.m.
+4. To reproduce our analysis of arousal and learning residuals (Figure 5), run `residualUP_analysis.m` and `arousal_variabilityInteractions.m`.

 # Software